Entry Points into a Health Information Management (HIM) Career

 2. Legal Assistant

-The ability to thrive in a deadline-driven and detail-oriented environment is important for both legal assistants and those working in HIM as credentialing specialists or medical coders/billers.
-In the legal world, details could mean the difference between losing and winning a court case.
-In the HIM world, details can make or break an insurance claim payment, or even directly affect patient care.
+The ability to thrive in a deadline-driven, detail-oriented environment is important for both legal assistants and HIM professionals, such as credentialing specialists and medical coders/billers.
+In the legal world, details can mean the difference between winning and losing a court case.
+In the HIM world, details can make or break an insurance claim payment or even directly affect patient care.

 3. Teacher

-Those who can translate complex information into something that others can understand easily can be a great asset to any HIM department.
+Those who can translate complex information into something others can easily understand can be a great asset to any HIM department.
 In particular, teachers are excellent communicators who enjoy imparting knowledge to others.
 The same is true for HIM professionals striving to provide patient education.
-Regardless of the specific role in which they serve, many HIM professionals find themselves in a position of educating patients about insurance coverage, patient portals, coded data, and more.
+Regardless of the specific role they serve, many HIM professionals find themselves educating patients on insurance coverage, patient portals, coded data, and more.

 4. Military Veteran

-Many military veterans are accustomed to working in a regulatory and compliance-driven environment and possess technical skillsets that are useful in a variety of HIM positions, particularly medical coder/biller, auditor, or compliance officer.
+Many military veterans are accustomed to working in a regulatory and compliance-driven environment and possess technical skill sets useful in a variety of HIM positions, particularly medical coder/biller, auditor, or compliance officer.

 5. Personal Caretaker